sjcopeland8/Tejon_Tick_Manuscript_Code/README.md

 *corresponding author*: Stephanie Copeland (scopeland@ucsb.edu)

 ## Open Research Statement ##
-Raw and clean data files are prodived open source via Dryad (https://doi.org/10.25349/D9M31J).
+Raw and clean data files are provided open source via Dryad (https://doi.org/10.25349/D9M31J).
 Code for data cleaning, analyses, and figures in the main text and the appendix are provided here.